vincentdaogithub/tsid/README.md

 Implementation of TSID based on Snowflake ID.

+## Important notice

+This project/repository will be archived and migrated to another project.
+The link to the new project will be given shortly.

+The newer project will

 ## What is TSID?

 TSID (stands for Time-Sorted ID) is a special type of ID that looks like UUID but is actually sortable and incremental.